FFengIll/vscode-find-more/README.md

 ## Features

 ### Find
-- (pending) Extend find function and show results in an interactive panel.
+- Extend find function and show results in an interactive panel.
-- (pending) Navigate the edit according to the find results.
+- Navigate the edit according to the find results.
+- (pending) Highlight the find results.
+- (pending) Clear find results.

 [\\]: # (\!\[feature X\]\(images/feature-x.png\))